pingcap/tidb-operator/deploy/aws/README.md

 * [jq](https://stedolan.github.io/jq/download/)
 * [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) installed in `PATH`, to authenticate with AWS

-  The easist way to install `aws-iam-authenticator` is to download the prebuilt binary:
+  The easiest way to install `aws-iam-authenticator` is to download the prebuilt binary:

   ``` shell
   # Download binary for Linux